FrankLhota56/fortran66-flex/README.md

 ```
 In the first statement, the `IF` token is a key word; in the second, the `IF` token is an array identifier.

-### String Literals
+### Hollerith constants

-String literals, called Hollerith constants in the Fortran 66 standard, have a very unusual format.
-A Hollerith constant is written as an integer literal _n_ representing the number of characters in the string, followed by the letter 'H', followed by the _n_ characters of the string.
-For example, the Hollerith constant for "HELLO, WORLD." would be written as
+In Fortran 66, String literals are called Hollerith constants.
+They have a format quite different from  string literals in modern language.
+A Hollerith constant is written as an integer literal _n_ representing the number of characters in the string, followed by the letter `H`, followed by the _n_ characters of the string.
+For example, the Hollerith constant for `"I LOVE FORTRAN 66"` would be written as
 ```
-13HHELLO, WORLD.
+17HI LOVE FORTRAN 66
 ```
-where 13 indicates the length of the string, and the 13 characters after the first 'H' are the characters of the string.
+where `17` indicates the length of the string, and the 17 characters after the first `H` are the characters of the string constant.

-There is no regular expression for matching a Hollerith constant.
-This is a real problem for the token scanner.
-Fortunately, these constants can only be used in limited situations, so this problem was not insurmountable.
-Parsing Hollerith constants, however, is more difficult that parsing more conventional string literals.
+A real concern for the token scanner is that there is no regular expression for matching a Hollerith constant.
+Fortunately, these constants can only be used in limited situations where the lack of a regular expression was not an insurmountable problem.
+Parsing Hollerith constants, however, is more difficult that parsing string literals in newer languages.

 ### Blanks are Mostly Ignored

 To avoid errors caused by misreading where the blanks should go, the Fortran 66 standard treats blanks in a very cavalier fashion: in most cases, they can be added or left out without effecting program correctness.

 Blanks are required to place tokens in the right field.
 They are also significant in Hollerith constants.
-But outside of these cases, blanks may be used, or excluded, anywhere.
+But outside of these cases, blanks may be used, or excluded, nearly anywhere.
-- A Fortran GO TO statement could either start with `GO TO` or `GOTO`.
+- A Fortran GO TO statement could start with either `GO TO` or `GOTO`.
-- It is legal to write the identifier `OLDX` as `OLD X`.
+- Blanks can be inserted in identifiers, e.g. `OLDX` can be written as `OLD X`.
-- An integer constant could be written as `13 717 421`.
+- Numeric literals can also contain blanks, e.g. `13 717 421`.

 The Fortran 66 freewheeling approach to blanks, along with the absence of reserved words, creates complications for the token scanner.
-Consider this Fortran 66 statement:
+For example, consider this Fortran 66 statement:
 ```
       DO 100 I = 1,5
 ```